tarneaux/tarneo.fr/content/bio.md

 >
 > <cite>John Maynard Keynes</cite>

 I also like to use programs which adhere to the Unix philosophy, namely: do one thing and do it well.
 This is why I do not use things like Nextcloud or an office suite.
+I understand why most people don't though :-)

 I believe everyone should have a right to extensive privacy, both on the internet and in general.
 If you think "I have nothing to hide", check out Glenn Greenwald's Ted Talk ["Why Privacy Matters"](https://iv.renn.es/watch?v=pcSlowAhvUk).
 For this matter I also recommend you read [the Wikipedia article about mass surveillance](https://en.wikipedia.org/wiki/Mass_surveillance).